rodwyer100/LDMX_TS/README.md

 The first argument is mandatory.
 Inside the script, you can also change the number of events generated, or if you want to use a fix electron multiplicity per event (default and easiest) or if it should be varied according to a Poisson distribution around the number you specified.
 Be mindful that a large number of events/electron multiplicity both lead to longer simulation time and larger output files.

+## Running clustering and tracking on a simulated file
+ldmx fire runClusteringAndTracking.py [nElectrons] [input file] [output file]

+Here the number of electrons is not really used for anything but some default naming stuff.
+So it might get removed.
+You can for example use `test.root` as input file.
+You might need to change the pass name in

+`p=ldmxcfg.Process("digi")`
+to something else than "digi", if this pass already exists.